Eccentricities in the flip-graphs of convex polygons: Eccentricities close to combs

+An example of a shelling at a vertex is depicted on the left of Fig.~\ref{Close.fig.1}.
+Consider the shelling in this figure, and observe that $T$ has an ear in $a_6$.
+Further note that $a_1$, ..., $a_5$ is a shelling at $v$ of the triangulation obtained by removing that ear from $T$.
+This is a general property: a triangulation $T$ always has an ear in the largest-indexed vertex $a_k$ of any of its shellings at a given vertex, and removing $a_k$ from the shelling results in a shelling of the triangulation obtained by removing the ear in $a_k$ from $T$.
+This property allows for inductive proofs.

+The purpose of the next definition is to provide a family of triangulations of a convex polygon $\pi$ that, as will be shown later in the section, achieve the largest distance in the flip-graph of $\pi$ to a given triangulation of $\pi$.

 \begin{definition} Let $T$ be a triangulation of a polygon $\pi$ with $n$ vertices and $v$ a vertex of $\pi$ incident to exactly $n-3-k$ interior edges of $T$.
-Call $\Omega(T,v)$ the set of all the triangulations $U$ of $\pi$ with an ear in $v$, such that for some shelling $a_1$, ..., $a_k$ of $T$ at $v$, whenever $1\leq{i}\leq{k}$, $a_i$ is incident to at least two interior edges of $U$ whose other vertex is not among $a_i$, ..., $a_k$. \end{definition}
+A triangulation $U$ of $\pi$ will be called \emph{compatible with a shelling} $a_1$, ..., $a_k$ of $T$ at $v$ when $U$ has an ear in $v$ and, for any $i\in\{1, ..., k\}$, $a_i$ is incident to at least two interior edges of $U$ whose other vertex is not among $a_i$, ..., $a_k$. \end{definition}

-Two triangulations in $\Omega(T,v)$ are depicted in the center and on the right of Fig. \ref{Close.fig.1}, where $T$ is the triangulation on the left of the figure and $v$ the vertex at the bottom of it.
-Observe, for instance, that two interior edges of the triangulation in the center are incident to $a_2$ and to a vertex $a_i$ such that $i>2$.
-This triangulation belongs to $\Omega(T,v)$ nonetheless.
-Indeed, $a_2$ is also incident to two interior edges whose other vertex is adjacent to $v$ by an edge of $T$.
+Consider the triangulation $T$ and its shelling at $v$ shown on the left of Fig.~\ref{Close.fig.1}.
+The two other triangulations depicted in the same figure are examples of triangulations compatible with that shelling.
+Note that two interior edges of the triangulation in the center are incident to $a_2$ and to a vertex $a_i$ such that $i>2$.
+This triangulation is compatible with the considered shelling nonetheless.